Embedded Fields — embedded payment fields

 - Quickstart — end-to-end card-only integration in ~10 minutes

-- Elements reference — Card, Email, Save-for-future-use; Apple Pay & Google Pay render automatically inside the card mount when the buyer's device and your domain are eligible.
-Saved methods coming soon.
+embedmonolith vs composableelements), the per-binder capability matrix, and the silent fallback - Element reference — Card, Email, Save-for-future-use, discrete card fields; Apple Pay & Google Pay render automatically inside the card mount when the buyer's device and your domain are eligible.
+Returning buyers' saved cards already appear inside the embed when you set a buyer on the session; the discrete saved-methods element (elements mode) is not usable yet.

 - Using React —

-<VoraProvider>,<CardField>,useVora()patterns + the imperative elements API - Charge-and-save — the embed that charges on submit and optionally vaults a reusable payment method in one step; the
+<VoraProvider>,<CardField>,useVora()patterns + the imperative elements API - Tokenization & charge-and-save — the two submit flows: tokenize-only (charge later via Payment Intents) and charge-and-save (charges on submit, optionally vaults a reusable method); the

 { charged: true }result, buyer-vs-guest split, and confirm-via-webhook rule - Error handling —